MichaelDrogalis/hiccup-foundation/README.md

   (wrap-foundation-resources handler))
 ```

-Then in your Hiccup template, add in `include-bootstrap` in the page
+Then in your Hiccup template, add in `include-foundation` in the page
 header:

 ```clojure